(Revised 11/29/2024)

-For me, it's counseling psychology - as both an undergrad and graduate student, I always loved mocking behaviorists.
+For me, it's counseling psychology; as an undergrad and graduate student, I always loved mocking behaviorists.
 With their emphasis on pure stimulus/response - and refusal to consider internal motivation - they seemed easy pickings.

 Which is probably why this latter-era Columbo hits several sweet spots.

-Now first, you may not think it's one of the more memorable episodes (in an interview for The Columbo Phile: A Casebook, lead villain Nicol Williamson admitted that he barely remembered this episode), it actually has quite a bit of charm...as well as twists and turns.
+You may not think it's one of the more memorable episodes (in an interview for The Columbo Phile: A Casebook, lead villain Nicol Williamson admitted that he barely remembered this episode), but it actually has quite a bit of charm...as well as twists and turns.

 First, there's the entire premise - a behavioral-style psychologist/lecturer murders his best friend, suspecting the friend of having an affair with his late wife.
 It's a very clever idea, involving training...and Dobermans.